Vegetarian Shepherd’s Pie is a show-stopping dish featuring a delicious medley of vegetables, a flavorful gravy, and the best mashed potatoes on top.

 Recipe Notes

-Note 1: Traditional Shepherd's Pie uses red wine in the gravy.
-If you'd like to do the same, you can substitute 1/2 cup of medium-bodied red wine, such as pinot noir, for the same amount of vegetable broth.
+Note 1: Traditional Shepherd’s Pie uses red wine in the gravy.
+If you’d like to do the same, you can substitute 1/2 cup of medium-bodied red wine, such as pinot noir, for the same amount of vegetable stock.

-Note 2: Glass baking pans, including Pyrex® cannot withstand the high heat of a broiler.
-Additionally, if your baking pan has plastic or wooden handles, they won't work, either.
+Note 2: Glass baking pans, including Pyrex®, cannot withstand the high heat of a broiler.
+Additionally, if your baking pan has plastic or wooden handles, they won’t work either.
 Most other pans are safe for oven and broiler use.

-Nutrition Facts
+Nutrition

-Serving: 6g | Calories: 485kcal | Carbohydrates: 54g | Protein: 9g | Fat: 28g | Saturated Fat: 15g | Cholesterol: 67mg | Sodium: 340mg | Potassium: 1309mg | Fiber: 8g | Sugar: 9g | Vitamin A: 3976IU | Vitamin C: 54mg | Calcium: 106mg | Iron: 3mg
+Serving: 1serving | Calories: 485kcal | Carbohydrates: 54g | Protein: 9g | Fat: 28g | Saturated Fat: 15g | Cholesterol: 67mg | Sodium: 340mg | Potassium: 1309mg | Fiber: 8g | Sugar: 9g | Vitamin A: 3976IU | Vitamin C: 54mg | Calcium: 106mg | Iron: 3mg

-Leave a Comment:
+Leave a comment

 Your email address will not be published.
 Required fields are marked *